Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

+\textbf{Failure Case Analysis:} To further investigate the limitations of both the transformer backbone and the iGAN framework, we look deeper in Table~\ref{tab:reliable_rgb_sod} and Table~\ref{tab:reliable_rgbd_sod}, and the predictions of each related model.
+We find out two main issues: 1) the transformer backbone does not always perform superior to the CNN backbone; 2) our iGAN model can lead to over-smoothed predictions compared with CGAN due to the diverse generation process.

-\textbf{Failure Case Analysis:} We further analyse when our transformer backbone based model fails, and show some samples in Fig.~\ref{fig:failure_case_transformer}, which compares the prediction of the CNN backbone ($\text{B'\_{cnn}}$) and transformer backbone ($\text{B'\_{tr}}$) for RGB SOD.
-We observe the main less accurate predictions are those with too many false positives, which can be explained as the \enquote{double-edged sword} of the transformer backbone.
-On the one hand, the larger receptive field of transformer makes it superior in localizing the larger salient foreground.
-On the other hand, due to its larger receptive field, less salient objects that expand for a larger region can be falsely detected as positive foreground.
-We argue that salient object ranking \cite{amirul2018revisiting} can be beneficial in identifying the less salient regions.
-We will work on it in the future.
+For the former, to exclude the influence of the iGAN framework, we compare the predictions of the CNN backbone ($\text{B'\_{cnn}}$) and transformer backbone ($\text{B'\_{tr}}$) for RGB SOD, and show samples in Fig.~\ref{fig:failure_case_transformer}.
+We observe more false positives within $\text{B'\_{tr}}$, which can be explained as the \enquote{double-edged sword} of the transformer backbone.
+On the one hand, the larger receptive field of the transformer makes it superior in localizing the larger salient foreground.
+On the other hand, the less salient objects that expand for a larger region can be falsely detected as positive foreground.
+We argue that salient object ranking \cite{amirul2018revisiting} can be beneficial in identifying the less salient regions by providing extra saliency degree evaluation.
+For the latter, as the latent variable $z$ within iGAN is conditioned on input $x$, leading to informative latent space, where the predictive distribution $p(y^*|x^*,\theta,z)$ for input $x^*$ has larger variance compared with the CGAN based framework.
+In this case, the averaged prediction is over-smoothed.
+Similarly, this issue can also be fixed with saliency ranking~\cite{amirul2018revisiting}.